Transaction Retry Architecture With Retry Coordinator

 -

-If the lost Slave is not the last index in the registry, the Master assumes it will recover shortly (especially true in Kubernetes) and does not immediately rebalance.
+If the lost Retry-Coordinator-Slave is not the last index in the registry, the Master assumes it will recover shortly (especially true in Kubernetes) and does not immediately rebalance.

 -

-The Master continues sending cached token ranges to the remaining Slaves.
+The Master continues sending cached token ranges to the remaining Retry-Coordinator-Slaves.

 -

-The crashed Slave’s token range is frozen — no Orchestrator covers it during the outage.
+The crashed Retry-Coordinator-Slave’s token range is frozen — no Orchestrator covers it during the outage.

 -